jina-ai/jina/.github/2.0/cookbooks/Document.md

 ### Use `itertools` on `DocumentArray`

-As `DocumenArray` is an `Iterable`, you can also use [Python built-in `itertools` module](https://docs.python.org/3/library/itertools.html) on it.
+As `DocumentArray` is an `Iterable`.
+You can also use [Python's built-in `itertools` module](https://docs.python.org/3/library/itertools.html) on it.
 This enables advanced "iterator algebra" on the `DocumentArray`.

 ### Get Attributes in Bulk

-`DocumentArray` implements powerful getters that allows one to fetch multiple attributes from the documents it contains in one-shot.
+`DocumentArray` implements powerful getters that lets you fetch multiple attributes from the Documents it contains in one-shot:

 ```python
 import numpy as np